frankozu/BurgerLounge/Reflections/frankozu.diary.md

 ## Most used gitworkflow

-Refer to the Most Used Gitworkflow in the following file:
+Refers to the Most Used Gitworkflow in the following file:
 [Most used gitworkflow](/Reflections/Most.used.gitworkflow.txt)

 ## Most used gitworkflow

-Refer to reflection in the following file:
+Refers to reflection in the following file:
 [reflection](/Reflections/reflection.txt)